-Article 19 (Article 57(3)(c) of Directive 2014/65/EU) The overall open interest
+Article 19 (Article 57(3)(b) of Directive 2014/65/EU) The overall open interest

-- 1. Where there is a large volume of overall open interest, competent authorities shall adjust the position limit downwards. - 2.
-Where the open interest is significantly higher than the deliverable supply, competent authorities shall adjust the other months' position limit downwards. - 3.
-Where the open interest is significantly lower than the deliverable supply, competent authorities shall adjust the other months' position limit upwards and the spot month position limit downwards.
+1. Where there is a large volume of overall open interest, competent authorities shall adjust the position limit downwards.

+2. Where the open interest is significantly higher than the deliverable supply, competent authorities shall adjust the other months' position limit downwards.

+3. Where the open interest is significantly lower than the deliverable supply, competent authorities shall adjust the other months' position limit upwards and, except where the baseline figure for the spot month limit is based on the open interest, shall adjust the spot month position limit downwards.

-Article 20 (Article 57(3)(e) of Directive 2014/65/EU) The number of market participants
+Article 20 (Article 57(3)(c) of Directive 2014/65/EU) The number of market participants

-- 1. Where the daily average number of market participants holding a position in the commodity derivative over a period of one year is high the competent authority shall adjust the position limit downwards. - 2.
-By way of derogation to Article 16, competent authorities shall adjust the position limit upwards and set the spot month and other months' position limit between 5% and 50% of the reference amount if: - (a) the average number of market participants holding a position in the commodity derivative in the period leading up to the setting of the position limit is lower than 10; or - (b) where the commodity derivative is an agricultural commodity derivative with a net open interest below 300,000 lots, the number of investment firms acting as a market maker in accordance with Article 4(1)(7) of Directive 2014/65/EU in the commodity derivative at the time the position limit is set or reviewed is lower than 3.
+1. Where the daily average number of market participants holding a position in the commodity derivative over a period of one year is high the competent authority shall adjust the position limit downwards.

+2. By way of derogation to Article 16, competent authorities shall adjust the position limit upwards and set the spot month and other months' position limit between 5% and 50% of the reference amount if:

+(a) the average number of market participants holding a position in the commodity derivative in the period leading up to the setting of the position limit is lower than 10; or

+(b) where the commodity derivative is an agricultural commodity derivative with a net open interest below 300,000 lots, the number of investment firms acting as a market maker in accordance with Article 4(1)(7) of Directive 2014/65/EU in the commodity derivative at the time the position limit is set or reviewed is lower than 3.